 You will be warmly greeted by the crew and expedition staff as you embark Ortelius in the afternoon.
-Sailing down the Beagle Channel, we will settle into shipboard life and enjoy our first meal on board, as the crew set our course for Bismark Strait and the Lemaire Channel.
+Sailing down the Beagle Channel, we will settle into shipboard life and enjoy our first meal on board.

 While at sea there is ample opportunity to observe the sea birds that follow the ship, or just relax and read a favourite book.
 This is a time for reflection and discussion about our many experiences with shipboard friends.

 We will arrive in the morning in Ushuaia where our trip concludes.